Berkery Noyes Advises Kiplinger Washington Editors, Inc. (Kiplinger) in its sale to Dennis Publishing

 Berkery, Noyes & Co. advises ClearStory Systems on its divestiture of Document Solutions Business to Datawatch Corporation

-Full Year 2018 Media & Marketing M&A Industry Trends
+Full Year 2018 Media & Marketing M&A Trends Report

 The industry’s two largest deals in 2018 were completed by private equity firms.
 Both of these transactions occurred in the B2B Publishing and Information segment.